DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 ### Working with Union Types

-It’s easy to provide a value matching a union type - simply provide a type matching any of the union’s members.
+It's easy to provide a value matching a union type - simply provide a type matching any of the union's members.
 If you have a value of a union type, how do you work with it?

 TypeScript will only allow an operation if it is valid for every member of the union.
-For example, if you have the union `string | number`, you can’t use methods that are only available on `string`:
+For example, if you have the union `string | number`, you can't use methods that are only available on `string`:

 ```ts
 function printId(id: number | string) {